Code-Institute-Submissions/ms2-explore-asia/README.md

 * An option to allow users to sign up for a monthly newsletter, that would provide up to date information regarding deals on hotels and flights.
 * The flight section could be developed further with more knowledge and skills, it could be developed to provide a "search" function, allowing the user to choose different flight paths.
+* The flight section could also have a calender search added, which could show dates where there are available flights.
+* In the future the site could be further developed to show all countries of Asia rather than a select few.
+The Rest Countries API could be adapted to show a dropdown menu where a user could choose any country in Asia and recieve the data.
+This functionality could be added to Google Maps also, where any location could be searched and the user would see more results.
+* In future development the site could be developed to be a very informative app, allowing users to access information, maps, accommodation and restaurant recommendations / bookings alongside flight bookings.

 ## Technologies Used